pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

     see the [Config Template][config-template] section.

-#### Pulling Configuration from Ops Manager
+#### Pulling Configuration from Tanzu Operations Manager
 Configure the product _manually_ according to the product's install instructions.
 This guide installs [tas][tas-install-vsphere].
 Other install instructions may be found in [VMware Tanzu Docs][tanzu-docs].

-Once the product is fully configured, apply changes in the Ops Manager UI, and then continue this guide.
+Once the product is fully configured, apply changes in the Tanzu Operations Manager UI, and then continue this guide.

 !!! warning "If You Do Not Apply Changes"
-    Ops Manager cannot generate credentials for you until you have applied changes (at least once).
+    Tanzu Operations Manager cannot generate credentials for you until you have applied changes (at least once).
     You can still go through this process without an initial applying changes, but you will be unable to use `om staged-config` with `--include-credentials`,